zenorogue/newconformist/README.md

 The system of equations is solved with Gaussian elimination.
 Eliminating a pixel with k adjacent pixels takes time O(k^2), and makes all the adjacent pixels mutually adjacent.
 The running time of the algorithm depends on the order of elimination; newconformist tries to choose the order which makes it work fast.

+Outsides are mapped to wrapped bands in the same way.
+The outside/inside border is mapped to the top/bottom of the band, and the ring is cut across a line -- for adjacent vertices on the opposite sides of the line, +1/-1 is added to the average.

+# Forks

 The algoritm works very well with snake-like shapes if the points A and B are chosen to be the ends of the snake.
 For the cat picture, A and B are the front leg and the end of the tail.
-For tree-like shapes, long "tails" except A and B may be not rendered nicely due to precision errors (the cat's other legs are short enough, though).
+For forked shapes though, long "tails" except A and B may be not rendered nicely due to precision errors.
+(This does not yet happen with the cat's other legs, because they are short enough.)

-Outsides are mapped to wrapped bands in the same way.
-The outside/inside border is mapped to the top/bottom of the band, and the ring is cut across a line -- for adjacent vertices on the opposite sides of the line, +1/-1 is added to the average.
+To solve this problem, we can use the following method.
+Suppose that we are trying to map an Y-shape.

+* First, perform mapping with A = bottom end of the Y, B = top left end of the Y.
+* Second, perform mapping with A = bottom end of the Y, B = top right end of the Y.
+* Choose a merging point -- this will be the center of the Y.
+* When rendering the image, assume the first mapping first.
+Check the band x coordinate according to the second mapping, and compare it with the band x coordinate of the merging point.
+If our x coordinate is greater, this means we should use the second mapping instead.
+Use the band coordinates of the merging point and adjacent points in both mappings to find a transformation which agrees at these points, and apply this transformation.

+This process can be generalized to more forks.
+We need to perform mapping for any B which is an end, and find merging points for each pair of "adjacent" forks, until we merge everything.

 # Sample images